Luligu/zigbee2mqtt-automations/README.md

 Turn on the light for 60 secs after occupancy is detected by 'Motion sensor'

 # Sponsor
-If you like the extension:
+If you like the extension and want to sponsor it:
 - https://www.paypal.com/paypalme/LuliguGitHub
 - https://www.buymeacoffee.com/luligugithub